 Let us interpret it.
 Among the healthy cohort (the green line), approximately 38% of the male participants (in the 30 to 49 age bracket) had their total cholesterol level between 3.5 and 4.5 mmol/L (135 to 174 mg/dL) at the beginning of the study.
 About 6% of the participants had their cholesterol level between 5.5 and 6.5 mmol/L (213 to 251 mg/dL.)
 Similarly, among the participants who developed heart disease (the red line), approximately 31% of the male participants had their total cholesterol level between 3.5 and 4.5 mmol/L (135 to 174 mg/dL) at the beginning of the study.

 Are you not going nuts right about now?
-What the above chart is telling us is that the participants (men aged between 30 and 49 years) who developed heart disease on average had a slightly higher total cholesterol level than those who did not.
+What the above chart is showing us is that the participants (men aged between 30 and 49 years) who developed heart disease on average had a slightly higher total cholesterol level than those who did not.
 I am not even sure if the difference is compelling.
 Whooptidooda!
 What does it mean?
-It means Hoo-ah!
-(Scent of a Woman) It means nothing.
+It means nothing.
 You can get heart disease even if you have your total cholesterol between 135 and 174 mg/dL or you are an Iron Man and you get nothing even if you have your cholesterol level above 210.
-Hoo-ah!

 Oh, let us not leave it at that.
 Let us milk the data a little more.
 After all we love data.
 Here is a similar chart for men between the ages of 50 and 62 years.